gdegoulet/thumbor-piliptc-engine/README.md

 **I wanted to stay on "pil" engine and provide IPTC preservation : so i start this small project.**

-In a near futur, i will try to "merge request" this feature on thumbor official project but it can be reject because i add a new package dependance with iptcinfo3.
+In a near futur, i will try to "merge request" this feature on thumbor official project but it can be rejected because i add a new package dependance with iptcinfo3.

+v0.1.0 : pre-release : just a proof of concept : working version but not ready for production

+**v0.2.0 : remove iptcinfo3 package requirement : write my own iptc tar raw copy class to optimize usage within thumbor**

 ## Installation